July 27-30, 2023 at University of Dayton

 No boring lectures.
 Expect lots of large and small group interaction.
 Attend with the idea that you will be an active participant in activities.
 Prepare to challenge yourself.

 3 meals a day.
-Most of our meals will be in the Dining Hall located in the Union.
+Most of our meals will be in the university Dining Hall.
 Meals are all-you-can-eat and the Dining Hall provides a healthy menu for guests.
-If you indicated a special dietary need when you registered for HSLS we have communicated that to the Food Service Manager at Rose-Hulman.
+If you indicated a special dietary need when you registered for HSLS we have communicated that to the UD Dining Services.

 Great lodging.
 We will be guests in the newer apartment residence hall.
 The building features apartment-style rooms’ you will be rooming with 3 other Triangles and sharing a living space and bathroom.
 All apartments have central air conditioning and private bathrooms.

 Triangle alumni.
 Triangle Fraternity is committed to bringing our undergraduates the best in their field when it comes to leadership development.
-We are pleased to welcome several distinguished Triangle alumni who will be with you throughout the event.
+We are pleased to welcome several distinguished Triangle alumni who you will see throughout the event.

 You didn’t answer my question…